About the Trip

 Since gaining independence, Côte d’Ivoire’s has had some political and social turmoil.
 They experienced a coup d’état in 1999 and 2 religion-grounded civil wars in 2002-2007 and 2010-2011.
 Power is structured heavily with the President of the country.
 Ivorian economy is largely market-based and still relies heavily on agriculture.
 There are more than 78 languages spoken in Côte d’Ivoire, with the official language being French.
 Yamoussoukro is the political and administrative capital of Côte d’Ivoire and is set upon rolling hills and plains.
 The rural health facilities outside of Yamoussoukro have high caseloads of malaria, parasites, HIV and respiratory issues.

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to Cote d'Ivoire is $2,800.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable).
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E. t-shirt, and all associated shipping costs.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.

 Sample Trip Itinerary